pashandor789/serenedb/BUILD.md

   <img src="https://github.com/user-attachments/assets/02f2e2f9-b9d6-407d-832a-2517254dee98" width="800" style="border-radius: 8px;">
 </p>

-0) Open folder with SereneDB.
+0) Open a folder with SereneDB.
 1) Just create a `serenedb-cpp.code-profile` file in the root and paste there the profile-config.
-2) Open VSCode command pallete via default combination : ctrl + shift + p / cmd + shift + p for macOS.
+2) Open a VSCode command pallete via default combination : ctrl + shift + p / cmd + shift + p for macOS.
-3) Write in the pallete `Open Profiles` and click an `Preferences: Open Profiles (UI)` option.
+3) Write in the pallete `Open Profiles` and choose an `Preferences: Open Profiles (UI)` option.
-4) In the UI of the profiles click on the down arrow which is located left to `New Profile` button.
+4) In the UI of the profiles click on the down arrow which is located left to the `New Profile` button.
-5) Choose import profile and specify path to the `serenedb-cpp.code-profile` .
+5) Choose import profile and specify a path to the `serenedb-cpp.code-profile` .
-6) Select profile and switch to it.
+6) Create the profile and switch to it.
 7) If a message appears offering to download the clangd server, accept it.

 Now you can use C++ code navigation by ctrl + click (cmd + click for macOS)!

 ## Debug

 Also VSCode provides a convinent way to debug code.
-So there are only two steps to make it work:
+There're some steps to make it work:

 1) Create a `.vscode/launch.json` file.
 2) Paste there a config: